Yogoda/ZoneLoadingSystem/README.md

 - Need to manually split the game world into zones and set triggers.
 - Zones need to be carfully designed so that they are occluded when not visible (needs turns and twists).

+## Contribute

-Please report issues and feel free to contribute and help me improve this demo :)
+Please report any issues here: https://godotforums.org/discussion/23868/zone-loading-system You are free to contribute and improve this demo and do whatever you want with the code, this is a [Creative Commons](https://creativecommons.org/publicdomain/zero/1.0/)

 ![Test image](screenshots/demo.png)